kvarak/dnd/docs/_Classes/sorcerer.md

 | 6 | You always carry some container filled with sand or dirt.

 ### One of the Desert
-Beginning at 1st level, you have become accustomed to the extreme conditions and landscapes of the deserts.
-You are proficient with surviving in the wild.
+You are accustomed to the extreme conditions and landscapes of the deserts.
+Gain the *Survival - Desert survival* skill and its prerequisites.
 You're also naturally adapted to hot climates, as described in chapter 5 of the Dungeon Master's Guide, and you ignore difficult terrain caused by deserts or pits of sand.

 ### Magic of the Dunes
-At 1st level, your familiarity with the desert sands has allowed you to learn when to alter it, and when to know if the heat is playing tricks with your mind.
-You learn the *air mastery* cantrip, and you have advantage on checks made to identify illusions.
+Your familiarity with the desert sands has allowed you to learn when to alter it and when to know if the heat is playing tricks with your mind.
+You learn the *air mastery* cantrip and have advantage on checks made to identify illusions.

 ### Shield of the Sands
 By 6th level, you have acclimated to the heats of the desert, as well as the venomous animals and poisonous plants that reside within it.
 You gain resistance to fire and poison damage.